Cwantic/Documentation/Design/Specification/Options.md

     - Lumped stat. and dyn. : lumped mass for static analysis, lumped mass for dynamic analysis
     - Unif. stat. / Lumped dyn. : uniform mass for static analysis, lumped mass for dynamic analysis
     - Lumped stat. / Lumped dyn. + rot. : lumped mass for static analysis, lumped mass and rotational inertia for dynamic analysis
-    - Unif. stat. / Lumped dyn. + rot. : uniform mass for static analysis, lumped mass and rotational inertia for dynamic analysis,
+    - Unif. stat. / Lumped dyn. + rot. : uniform mass for static analysis, lumped mass and rotational inertia for dynamic analysis
+- **Branch modeling** (non-Class 1 and non-B31J codes only):
+    - Rigid : the imaginary element connecting the centerline with the surface of the run pipe is rigid
+    - Pipe : the imaginary element connecting the centerline with the surface of the run pipe is a pipe with the same cross section as the branch pipe
+    - Class 1 : the imaginary element connecting the centerline with the surface of the run pipe is modeled as in Class 1 codes (either rigid or rigid + element of negligible length with local flexibility)
+    - B31J : the imaginary element connecting the centerline with the surface of the run pipe is modeled as in B31J standard
 - **Hot modulus** : for most non-Class 1 piping codes, the Young modulus Ec at room temperature is used by default for all load cases.
 If **Hot modulus** is checked, the Young modulus Eh at the operating temperature is used instead.
 For Class 1 piping codes, the Young modulus Eh at the operating temperature is always used
 - **Hot allowable** : for non-Class 1 piping codes, the allowable stress at design temperature is used by default for all load cases.
 If **Hot allowable** is checked, the allowable at the operating temperature is used instead
 - **Pres. stiffening** : check this option to take into account the pressure stiffening effect on elbows and miter bends (if permitted by the piping code)